mkantzer/mkantLogRhythm/README.md

 		sudo apt-add-repository -y ppa:ansible/ansible
 		sudo apt-get update
 		sudo apt-get install -y ansible
 			* You may be prompted about repeated files. if so, keep current.
-I have made changes to some cfg files. use option 'N' sudo apt-get install -y python-pip sudo pip install -U boto touch ~/.ssh/{name_of_new_key}.pem
+			* I have made changes to some cfg files.
+			* Use option 'N'
+		sudo apt-get install -y python-pip
+		sudo pip install -U boto
+		touch ~/.ssh/{name_of_new_key}.pem